mason-at-pieces/pieces-copilot-python-sdk/README.md

-Sure!
-Here's the README adapted for the Python SDK:

-# Pieces Copilot SDK
+# Pieces Copilot Python SDK

 This repository contains the Pieces Copilot SDK, a convenient wrapper around the Pieces OS Client SDK.
 It simplifies the process of interacting with your applications by providing a more user-friendly interface to the underlying Pieces OS Client SDK.